 - MarketVectors Emerging Markets Local Currency Bond Fund (EMLC)

 - WisdomTree Emerging Markets Local Debt Fund (ELD)

 The largest emerging markets bond ETF, the iShares JP Morgan Emerging Market Bond Fund (EMB), uses the J.P.
-Morgan EMBI Global Core Index as its benchmark, which means that the fund’s managers try to replicate the performance of that index as closely as possible.
-Other funds, like the PowerShares Emerging Market Sovereign Debt Fund (PCY) use the same underlying index.
+Morgan EMBI Global Core Index as its benchmark.
+This means that the fund’s managers try to mirror the performance of that index as much as possible.
+Other funds, like the Invesco Emerging Market Sovereign Debt Fund (PCY) use the same underlying index.

-Investors have many different options when selecting emerging market bond indexes.
+Investors have many options when selecting emerging market bond indexes.
 While the J.P.
-Morgan EMBI, EMBI+, and EMBIG indexes may be the most popular, others can offer different characteristics that may be attractive to investors in various situations.
-For example, some indexes may be customized in order to enhance performance relative to the aforementioned J.P.
+Morgan EMBI, EMBI+, and EMBIG indexes may be the most popular, others can offer features that may be better suited to certain situations or types of investor.
+For example, some indexes are fixed, but some can be customized, in order to relate it to the J.P.
 Morgan benchmarks, with the chance to improve its performance.

 Some other popular indexes include:

 - DB Emerging Market USD Liquid Balanced Index